-Most of our work is supported by grants and funded research projects from various UK government departments and academic funding bodies.
+Our work is supported by grants and funded research projects from various UK government departments, academic funding bodies and charitable grant making organisations.
 Details of funding sources and spending year-on-year can be found in our accounts and annual returns which are available on the charity commission website.

 Inform collects and processes a variety of personal data in order fulfil its aims of providing information about minority religions and sects which is as accurate, up-to-date and as evidence-based as possible.